evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ## Drivetrain

-Mercedes-EQ EQS 680 SUV has an all-wheel drive system supported by two motors, one on each axle.
+Mercedes-Maybach EQS 680 SUV has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 181 mm, and the max is 206 mm.

 ### Steering

-Dynamic steering is standard on the Mercedes-EQ EQS 680 SUV.
+Dynamic steering is standard on the Mercedes-Maybach EQS 680 SUV.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is standard.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes